-Landlords, too, have rights like these: the right to prompt rent payment and the right to recover the unit if the tenant fails to pay rent.
+North Carolina landlords also have certain rights, such as the right to prompt rent payment and the right to recover the unit if the tenant fails to pay rent.

 There are also additional county or municipality rules and protections for both landlords and tenants, so please check those as well.